The Shrine of Sultan Sahib (Sultan Darvesh) at Hakura Badasgam, Anantnag

 Gautama was born the son of an Indian warrior – king, and lived a wealthy life into adulthood relishing the spoils of his social status.
 However, boredom with the pleasures of wealth and royalty led him to wander into the world seeking understanding.
 He quickly drew the conclusion that suffering was at the end of every living aspect of existence.
 So he gave up all he was to be a monk and in renouncing worldly possessions, he hoped to understand the truth of the world around him.
 His search for understanding came to completion, while mediating under a tree, he had achieved salvation.

 The four noble truths that contain the teachings of the buddha are the trifecta of the buddha's teachings, yet they say little too.
-There are truths regarding suffering, and truth for the cause of suffering, and the truth of the cessation of suffering and the truth of the path that leads to cessation of suffering.
 It can be put more simply by saying: suffering exists, there is a cause for suffering, and an end to suffering.
 The intent of suffering is unsympathetic world view, but a practical view that deals with the world for the way it is and tries to change the world for better.
 The idea of pleasure is not rejection but instead less than infinite.
 The pursuit of pleasure can only sustain itself in an unquestionable thirst.
 The same logic follows when applying a definition of happiness.
 When it is all said and done, only growing old, sickness, and your death is guaranteed and unavoidable.
 For all that is accepted within a contemporary society, the buddha taught a certain interpretation of Karma, not as a predestined fate.
 Karma is really about good or bad actions, where good can mean to act by either separating from bad action, or acts such as generosity, righteousness and/journalethoden meditation that work toward generating, in the long-run, happiness.
-There are six separate planes, which any living being can be reborn into - three fortunate realms and three unfortunate realms.

 1. Truth of suffering